boxpositron/markdown-vault/docs/OBSIDIAN_VAULT_COMPATIBILITY.md

 **A**: markdown-vault maintains its own active file state.
 It doesn't sync with Obsidian's currently open file.
 Use `/open/{filename}` to set the active file.

-### Q: Do I need to migrate my API keys to all clients?
+### Q: Do I need to update API keys in all clients?

-**A**: Only if you generated a new key.
-If you copied your Obsidian plugin key to markdown-vault, clients continue to work without changes.
+**A**: Only if you use a different API key than before.
+If you use the same key, clients work without changes.

 ### Q: Can markdown-vault handle multiple vaults?